AdobeDocs/workfront.en/help/classic/manage-work/requests/create-requests/create-submit-requests.md

 ## Create requests from outside of Workfront

-After your Workfront administrator creates the Request Queue, you can share the URL of that request queue outside of Workfront, or embed it in other applications you use in your organization.
-You can share a Request Queue by doing one of the following: Using a Direct Access URL to the request.
-Embedding the code of the Request Queue into an iframe.
-For information about the Direct Access URL and the Embed Code field, see the article Create a Request Queue.
+After your Workfront administrator creates the Request Queue, you can share the URL of that request queue outside of Workfront, or&nbsp;embed it in other applications you use in your organization.&nbsp;

+You can share a Request Queue by doing one of the following:

+* Using a Direct Access URL to the request.
+* Embedding the code of the Request Queue into an iframe.&nbsp;

+For information about the Direct Access URL and the Embed Code field, see the article [Create a Request Queue](../../../manage-work/requests/create-and-manage-request-queues/create-request-queue.md).

 ## Create requests by emailing&nbsp;into Workfront